tonytw1/squirrel-detector/README.md

 This gives us Wifi, 1 core and 512Mb of memory.

-The camera module appears as a Video4Linux device.
+Thdule appears as a Video4Linux device.
 You can see device details with this command:
 ```
 v4l2-ctl --all